connorrrrrrr/reading-notes/README.md

 * Continue to attempt difficult tasks.
 * Stay **_persistant_** at the result of failure.

 To maintain a growth mindset is to _always_ keep an **open mind**.
-It is very important to take all things into consideration during any process you go through.
-Whether you succeed or fail, it is important to always reflect on what you learned depending on your outcome.
+It is very important to take all things into consideration during any process you go through. ***Whether you succeed or fail***, it is important to always _reflect on what you learned_ depending on your outcome.